ibonkonesa/barber-shop/README.md

   * createToken.
 This is a http function.
 It returns a token used by the webapp in order to modify a reservation

 -serviceAccountKey.json: If you clone this repo this file shouldn't exists.
 It's the server side (remember, cloud function act as a server) configuration file.
 You have to create a new service account from Firebase console.
-Go to Settings> Service account and generate new private account.
+Go to Settings> Service account and generate a new private account.
 Put the generated file in cloud-functions/functions/serviceAccountKey.json

 After setting up cloud functions, you have to configure the front end App.
 Vue.JS project is located on src folder.
 There is a file called config/firebase.js.example.
 Please rename this file to firebase.js and update the config variable with data provided adding a new web application in Firebase project's console.
 Just update config variable.